What to look at on college tours!

 Some of the most important parts of your college experience won’t happen in class.

-Even small things matter:
+Even small things matter.
+You can ask:

 Is there a student lounge?